Chemicals

 The iron(II) hydroxide is converted to rust through a serious of reactions.

-The ion(II) hydroixde firstly oxides to iron(III) oxide.
+The iron(II) hydroxide firstly oxides to iron(III) oxide.

 The iron(III) oxide then changes to rust through a dehydration reaction.

-Rust does adheres loosely to the surface of the metal.
-This exposes the metal to more and more water and oxygen allowing rust to continue to proceed.
+Rust adheres loosely to the surface of the metal.
+This exposes the metal to more and more water and oxygen allowing the process of rusting to continue.